 A few centuries back…

 Shekhawati was founded in 1471 by Rao Shekha from the Kachhwaha Rajput clan of Amer.
 He set up a confederation of 33 thikanas [feudal lands] and called his independent kingdom Shekhawati (the Garden of Shekha or Land of Shekhawat Rulers).
-Prior to him, the smaller pockets of the area were ruled by the Kayamkhani Nawabs, and a few other Rajput clans, Chauhan, Sankhala, and Gaur.
+Before him, the Kayamkhani Nawabs ruled the smaller pockets of the area, and a few other Rajput clans, Chauhan, Sankhala, and Gaur.
 Shekhawats mostly allied with the Mughals and fought their campaigns with distinction.
 In the 1730s, following the Mughal empire’s collapse, Shardul Singh Shekhawat seized control of Jhunjhunu and Fatehpur from Kayamkhani* nawabs and increased the Shekhawat domain.

-Upon Shardul Singh’s death, his estate was divided among his five sons [Panchpana], against the principle of primogeniture (where the largest inheritance devolved on the eldest son).
+Upon Shardul Singh’s death, they divided his estate among his five sons [Panchpana], against the principle of primogeniture (where the largest inheritance devolved on the eldest son).
 To prevent fights among brothers in later years, they divided the estate to provide for equal revenue among the five brothers, i.e. those five estates were not contiguous.

 Panchpana, though innovative, showed limitations in later generations.
 Shekhawati could never stand up to powerful neighbors — Jaipur and Bikaner.
 Despite some failed attempts to become independent, Churu was under Bikaner’s control, and Jhunjhunu-Sikar remained under Jaipur.